NodeOS-Legacy/node-init/README.md

 # NodeOS Init

-The init deamon, typically `/sbin/init`, is a long-lived process started by the kernel during boot.
+The init process, typically `/sbin/init`, is a long-lived process started by the kernel during boot.
-The init daemon is responsible for starting system daemons such as `sshd`, `getty`, and `dhcp`.
+Init is responsible for starting system daemons such as `sshd`, `getty`, and `dhcp`.

 On Ubuntu the init daemon is **Upstart**.
 Upstart, like most init daemons, has the concept of a system runlevel numbered 0-5.